harumuki/thorsten-hans.com/_posts/2020-04-29-azure-container-registry-unleashed-use-acr-as-regisrty-for-helm-charts.md

 - The *Azure CLI* version `2.0.71` or later
 - The *Kubernetes CLI* `kubectl` with a proper context configuration pointing to the previously mentioned AKS instance

-## Authenticate Helm CLI against ACR
+## Authenticate Helm CLI Against ACR

 To publish or `push` Helm charts to ACR, your local installation of `helm` has to establish an authenticated connection to ACR.
 In contrast to other Command-Line Interfaces, `helm` is not able to re-use the existing authentication token from Azure CLI.
 That said, you have to create a dedicated *Service Principal* and assign the role  `AcrPush` to it.
 (Learn more about RBAC in the context of ACR by reading [this part of the series]({% post_url 2019-11-21-azure-container-registry-unleashed-authentication-iam-and-contenttrust %}){:target="_blank"}).